ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 :::

-1. To initialize the configuration files, run `make config`
+4. To initialize the configuration files, run `make config`

 :::warning

-Re-running this command will overwrite any existing files in the config directory
+Re-running this command will overwrite any existing files in the config directory (basically a reset to default configuration)

 :::